rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 5.24.33 Parallel place of publication notes

-<a name="5.24.33.1">5.24.33.1</a> Make a Note on publication statement of a [Parallel place of publication](/DCRMR/ppdm/Parallel-place-of-publication/) found elsewhere in the resource from the place of publication if considered important (see [5.215.31.1](/DCRMR/ppdm/Parallel-place-of-publication/#5.215.31.1) and [5.215.31.4](/DCRMR/ppdm/Parallel-place-of-publication/#5.215.31.4)).
+<a name="5.24.33.1">5.24.33.1</a> Make a Note on publication statement of a parallel place of publication found elsewhere in the resource from the [Place of publication](/DCRMR/ppdm/Place-of-publication/) if considered important (see [Parallel place of publication, 5.215.31.1](/DCRMR/ppdm/Parallel-place-of-publication/#5.215.31.1) and [5.215.31.4](/DCRMR/ppdm/Parallel-place-of-publication/#5.215.31.4)).

 ## 5.24.34 Name of publisher notes

 <a name="5.24.34.5">5.24.34.5</a> **Names of publishers in multipart monographs**.
-If the manifestation is issued in more than one physical part and the name or form of [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) changes in the course of publication, always transcribe the publisher's name on the first or earliest part as the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) and give the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) of the later part(s) in a Note on publication statement (see [5.22.35.1](/DCRMR/ppdm/Name-of-publisher/#5.22.35.1)).
+If the manifestation is issued in more than one physical part and the publisher or the publisher’s form of name changes in the course of publication, always record the publisher’s name in the later part(s) in a Note on publication statement (see [Name of publisher, 5.22.35.1](/DCRMR/ppdm/Name-of-publisher/#5.22.35.1)).

 <a name="5.24.34.3">5.24.34.3</a> **Fictitious or incorrect names of publisher**.
 Always make a Note on publication statement if the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) is known to be fictitious or incorrect (see [5.22.33.1](/DCRMR/ppdm/Name-of-publisher/#5.22.33.1)).